austinwmille/austinwmille/README.md

 A Quick Note

-As of November 16, 2024, I’m morally obligated to share that a good chunk of the content here (including this sentence!) was co-authored by ChatGPT.
+As of November 16, 2024, I feel morally obligated to share that a good chunk of the content here (including this sentence!) was co-authored by ChatGPT.